microsoft/PowerToys/README.md

 ### Image Resizer

-- Added warning that GIF files with animations may no correctly resize if the encoding used for the files is incompatible.
+- Added warning that GIF files with animations may not correctly resize if the encoding used for the files is incompatible.

 ### Keyboard Manager